benitogr-code/tinyhouse/server/Readme.md

 - This API must be enabled at https://console.developers.google.com.
 - An application key must be created and added to the .env file.

+Stripe Payments

+- Create a test account at https://dashboard.stripe.com.
+- Enable 'Connect' service and get the provided test public/ secret keys which will be used in the .env config file.

 ## Installation

 Run the intall command: `npm install`.